pripakhotness81/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clean, readable code that can be easily understood and maintained.
 This means using clear abstractions, minimizing complexity, and avoiding unnecessary features or premature optimizations.
 Always remember that you're not just writing code for machines to execute but also for humans to read, review, and evolve over time."

 "Another pearl of wisdom: 'Programs must be written for people to read, and only incidentally for machines to execute.' — Harold Abelson and Gerald Jay Sussman.
 This highlights the importance of clarity and expressiveness in your code, which significantly impacts its longevity and maintainability."

+# 2024-02-01
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In software development, it means that writing clean, maintainable code with minimal complexity often leads to more robust and efficient solutions.
+Strive to break down problems into their simplest components, avoid unnecessary abstractions, and always aim for clarity and readability in your programs."

+In practical terms, this could mean favoring well-named functions and variables, adhering to established design patterns, avoiding premature optimization, and constantly refactoring to improve code quality.
+It also emphasizes the importance of choosing the right tools and libraries for a task, as they can greatly simplify your work without adding undue complexity.

+Remember, the goal is not just to make something that works, but to make something that is easy to understand, adapt, and extend over time—because in programming, today's solution may very well become tomorrow's legacy code.